WhitakerLab/DataBlitzResources/emails/instructions-CNS2018-March2018.md

 *The first thing to do is **reply to this email** to let me and Dervila Glynn know that you're able to participate.
 Please do this asap so we can find someone to replace you if needed.*

 The idea of a data blitz is to keep everything moving very quickly.
-We'll be on stage just before lunch on Monday 12 from 12:15pm to 12:50pm and we don't want to keep any hungry hungry neuroscientists longer than we have to!
+We'll be on stage just before lunch on Monday 12 March from 12:15pm to 12:50pm and we don't want to keep any hungry hungry neuroscientists longer than we have to!

-I will have a timer that will go off 2 minutes after I've introduced you.
+I have a timer that will go off 2 minutes after I've introduced you.
 You will be stopped midsentence and hustled off stage if you haven't finished your slides.

 In order to keep everything moving smoothly **I'll compile all the slides into one powerpoint presentation**.
 Please find attached a template slidedeck (DataBlitzSlides_TEMPLATE.pptx).
 I hope it's self explanatory.
 The long and short of it is I'd like you to **return to me a title slide and two slides that make up your presentation**.